evoingram/evoingram/README.md

 [Here are my notes and some extra tips and resources](https://github.com/evoingram/endorsement) I've picked up along the way at Lambda related to learning, interviewing, and job-searching.
 It includes:

 - lots of data structures and algorithm problems
-- lots of data structures and algorithm samples in Python
+- lots of data structures and algorithm samples in Python & gifs
 - all my notes for everything I've ever studied in the tech field
 - many, many Anki flash card decks
 - cheat sheets